| | |

 thought out and very useful across a wide range of data rates, processing gain and market niches.
 I predict

+that if AMI finds the right price point, these chips will be real winners!
 The job of the SS system designer has certianly been made easier with the introduction of these new SS

 chipsets.
 But, as always -- CAVEAT EMPTOR (BUYER BEWARE)!!!
 Some of the available chipsets